 As used in this application, the terms "component" and "system" are intended to refer to a computer-related entity, 55 either hardware, a combination of hardware and software, software, or software in execution.
 For example, a component may be, but is not limited to being, a process running on a processor, a processor, an object, an executable, a thread of execution, a program, and/or a computer.
 By way 60 of illustration, both an application running on a server and the server can be a component.
 One or more components may reside within a process and/or thread of execution and a component may be localized on one computer and/or distributed between two or more computers.

-65 system, environment, and/or user from a set of observations as captured via events and/or data.
+As used herein, the term "inference" refers generally to the process of reasoning about or inferring states of the 6 system, environment, and/or user from a set of observations as captured via events and/or data.
 Inference can be employed to identify a specific context or action, or can generate a probability distribution over states, for example.
 The inference can be probabilistic-that is, the computation of a probability distribution over states of interest based on a consideration of data and events.
 Inference can also refer to techniques employed for composing higher-level events from a set of events and/or data.
-Such inference results in the construction of new events or actions from a set of observed events and/or stored event data, whether or not the events are correlated in close temporal proximity, and whether the events and data come from one or several event and data sources.
+Such inference results in the FIG. 13 illustrates one implementation of a platform 10 construction of new events or actions from a set of observed events and/or stored event data, whether or not the events are correlated in close temporal proximity, and whether the events and data come from one or several event and data